 - A list of confirmed articles and authors.
 Please include for each article (a) the title; (b) 150 word abstract; (c) a very short statement how the article contributes to the special issue and why it needs to be included; (d) a one paragraph author biography; and (e) three recent publications of the author(s).

 - The current state of the special issue.
 Please describe the background (e.g. previous workshops and conferences) and the timeframe towards the submission deadline.

 The special issue will consist of a substantive introduction and 6-7 articles.
 The introduction should stand on itself.
 It should serve as a state-of-the-art article and be a reference point for all the other articles in the special issue.
 It is recommended that special issue proposals include 9-10 articles.
 All articles will be sent by the journal for peer-review on an individual basis.
 It is unlikely that all articles will eventually make the cut.

 Most articles in CSP are around 9,000-10,000 words (including notes and references).
 However, manuscripts up to 12,000 words are accepted, for example when they include multiple case studies or use mixed methods.
 Total word limits will be discussed in case of acceptance.

 Please submit your application (one PDF file) to firstname.lastname@example.org.
-The deadline for the special issue proposal is 26 November 2021.
+The deadline for the special issue proposal is 18 November 2023.
 The decision will be announced soon afterwards.
-The decision by the editor is final.
-All articles, including the introduction, will have to be submitted by 18 March 2022.
-The full special issue should go into production in October 2022.
+The decision by the editors is final.
+All articles will have to be submitted by 16 February 2024.
+The full special issue should go into production in October 2024.